DtxdF/AppJail.docs/docs/getting-started.md

 We have replaced `alias ip4_inherit ip6_inherit` with `virtualnet=":<random> default" nat`.
 Let's break down each option:

 1. `virtualnet`
     1. `:<random>`: Use the default virtual network created by AppJail (usually `ajnet`) or create one if it doesn't exist.
-You can explicitly set a virtual network by specifying it as follows: `ajnet:<random> default`.
+You can explicitly set a virtual network by specifying it as follows: `ajnet:<random>`.
 However, when you explicitly set a virtual network, AppJail will not create it for you.

         After the colon, the word `<random>` appears.
 This tells AppJail to use a random name as the name of the jail interface.
 We can explicitly set it to an arbitrary name, but in most cases this doesn't matter.
 The interface name becomes important when using something like `pf(4)` inside the jail and you want a more predictable interface name.